LUMCMRI/mri_safety_cases/en_US/Gravida/case_part4.md

-# Gravida scan met verrassing
+# Gravida with a surprise

 ## Informatie via internet

-Wanneer je zoekt op 'Rodeck Shunt' is een directe verwijzing naar een fabrikant niet zomaar te vinden.
+When you search the internet for 'Rodeck Shunt', a direct reference to a manufacturer is difficult to find.
-Wel krijg je een aantal hits waaruit blijkt dat de naam van de shunt verwijst naar Dr. Rodeck die in de jaren '80 shunting van de foetale blaas ontwikkelde.<br>
+You do get a number of hits that show that the name of the shunt refers to Dr. Rodeck who developed fetal bladder shunting in the 1980's.<br>

-Zie bijvoorbeeld onderstaande links en zoek evt in het document naar de naam Rodeck:
+For example, see the links below and search for the name Rodeck in the document:

 [Medical Facts](https://www.medicalfacts.nl/2008/05/27/foetale-therapie/)